codefoster/iot-workshop/instructions.md

 ```
 ssh <username>@<device name>.local 'mkdir device'
 ```
+Calling `ssh` with the username@host as well as a command (i.e. 'mkdir device') issues that command on the remote device.
+It's a pretty handy way to fire off a command on a remote machine without the trouble of connecting, commanding, and then disconnecting.

-Now this one to copy these two files to the device...
+Now run this one to copy these two files to the device...
 ```
 scp index.js package.json <username>@<device name>.local:~/device
 ```

-The files are out there are ready to run.
+The files are out there and ready to run.
 I think the easiest way to run them is to open a second console window and `ssh` in directly to the device.
 Use...

 ```
 ssh <username>@<device name>.local
 ```
+Note that this command is just the `ssh` and the `username@host` so it doesn't fire a command, but rather just starts a remote session.

-After your first code deployment, you'll need to restore dependencies, you can do that using (you should be `ssh`'ed to your device now)...
+After your first code deployment, you'll need to restore dependencies.
+You can do that (once you're `ssh`'ed to the device) by using...

 ```
 npm install
 ```

-And now you can run your application using...
+And now (still `ssh`'ed to the device) you can run your application using...

 ```
 node .